nadeenAlshibil/Azure-Networking/README.md

 - An [Azure Virtual Network NAT gateway](https://learn.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-overview) resource is assigned to the subnet of the VM

 VMs that are created by virtual machine scale sets in flexible orchestration mode don't have default outbound access.

 For more information about outbound connections in Azure, see [Default outbound access in Azure](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/default-outbound-access) and [Use source network address translation (SNAT) for outbound connections](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections).

-### task 3: Connect the virtual networks using virtual network peering
+### Task 3: Connect the virtual networks using virtual network peering

 In this section, we'll connect virtual networks **myVMVNet** and **myPEVNet** to **myAzFwVNet** using peering in a hub and spoke topology.
 There won't be direct connectivity between **myVMVNet** and **myPEVNet**.